BinayLimbu/PythonPractice/README.md

-# Just a repository of calculator functions programmed on python
+# Just a repository of calculating functions programmed on python